Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Testing the functional linear model

 where $a_n \conv 0$ is a normalizing positive sequence to be determined later and

-The selection of the right estimator $\hat \brho$ has a crucial role in the weak convergence of $T^3_{n,\bh}$, which poses a substantially complexer proof than for the simple hypothesis.
-We consider the regularized estimate proposed in Sections 2 and 3 of \cite{Cardot2007} (denoted by CMS in the sequel), whose construction is sketched here for the sake of exposition of our results.
+The selection of the right estimator $\hat \brho$ has a crucial role in the weak convergence of $T^3_{n,\bh}$, which requires a substantially more complex proof than that for the simple hypothesis.
+We consider the regularized estimate proposed in Sections 2 and 3 of \cite{Cardot2007} (subsequently denoted by CMS), whose construction is sketched here for the sake of the exposition of our results.